-Currently, our common stock trades on the Nasdaq Capital Market.
-If we fail to maintain compliance with any Nasdaq listing requirements, including minimum bid price for our common stock, we could be delisted and our stock would be considered a penny stock under regulations of the Securities and Exchange Commission, or SEC, and would therefore be subject to rules that impose additional sales practice requirements on broker-dealers who sell our securities.
+We have, in the past, failed to satisfy certain continued listing requirements on Nasdaq.
+For example, as previously disclosed, on August 8, 2023, we received a deficiency letter from the Nasdaq Listing Qualifications Department notifying us that because the closing bid price of our common stock had fallen below \$1.00 per share for 30 consecutive business days, we no longer met the bid price requirement.
+We were able to regain compliance with the minimum bid price requirement within the prescribed 180-day compliance period by effecting a reverse stock split, and currently, our common stock trades on Nasdaq.
+However, if we fail to maintain compliance with any Nasdaq listing requirements in the future, including minimum bid price for our common stock, we could be delisted and our stock would be considered a penny stock under regulations of the SEC and would therefore be subject to rules that impose additional sales practice requirements on broker-dealers who sell our securities.
 The additional burdens imposed upon broker-dealers by these requirements could discourage broker-dealers from effecting transactions in our common stock, which could severely limit the market liquidity of our common stock and your ability to sell our securities in the secondary market.